coinbase/onchainkit/README.md

 When a user interacts with your Frame, you receive a JSON message called the "Frame Signature Packet".
 Decode and validate this message using the `getFrameMessage` function.

+Use `getFrameMessage` also to access useful informations like:

+- button: number;
+- fid: number;
+- following: boolean;
+- liked: boolean;
+- recasted: boolean;
+- verified_accounts: string[];

-It returns undefined if the message is not valid.
+The message will be undefined if not valid.

 ```ts
 // Steps 1. import getFrameMessage from @coinbase/onchainkit